chriswendt/ietf/draft-ietf-stir-passport.md

 **3.2.3.
 Multi-party Communications**

-Personal communications in the context of PASSporT can certainly extend to multi-party scenerios where there are more than one destination identities.
+Personal communications in the context of PASSporT can certainly extend to multi-party scenerios where there is more than one destination identity.
 In the future, it is anticipated that PASSporT will be extended to support these cases.

 **3.3 PASSporT Signature**